DeMar DeRozan NBA Preview vs. the 76ers

 DeMar DeRozan Insights vs. the 76ers

-- DeRozan is responsible for taking 17.8% of his team's field goal attempts this season with 17.0 per game.
+- This season, DeRozan has made 7.8 field goals per game, which adds up to 17.9% of his team's total makes.

-- He's attempted 2.6 threes per game, or 7.6% of his team's shots from beyond the arc this season.
+- DeRozan's opponents, the 76ers, have one of the NBA's slowest tempos with 102.6 possessions per game, while his Bulls rank 10th in possessions per game with 99.3.

-- DeRozan's opponents, the 76ers, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Bulls average 99.4 per game, sixth-highest among NBA teams.
+- The 76ers are the sixth-best defensive squad in the league, giving up 110.9 points per contest.

-- On defense, the 76ers have conceded 111.1 points per game, which is sixth-best in the NBA.
+- On the boards, the 76ers have allowed 42.8 rebounds per contest, which puts them eighth in the league.

-- Conceding 42.4 rebounds per contest, the 76ers are the seventh-ranked squad in the NBA.
+- Allowing 25.6 assists per contest, the 76ers are the 10th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!